 Montenegro Hostel Team

 Sastavci or Skaline, as it is known to younger people, is the name for the confluence of Ribnica and Morača.
-The sight is uncared for but remains very picturesque with a small Turkish bridge over the Ribnica.
-These are usually known as Nemanjin grad as it was here that in 1113 Stefan Nemanja was born, who subsequently founded the Nemanjić dynasty which ruled Serbia (and thus territory of Montenegro as well) for two countries.
+The sight remains very picturesque with a small Turkish bridge over the Ribnica usually known as Nemanjin grad (Nemanja's town) as it was here that in 1113 Stefan Nemanja was born, who subsequently founded the Nemanjić dynasty which ruled Serbia (and thus territory of Montenegro as well) for two countries.
 What can be seen today dates from the time of the Turkish rule, when the fort was rebuilt and strengthened.

 ACROSS RIVER MORAČA